Supervised Learning and Large Language Model Benchmarks on Mental Health Datasets: Cognitive Distortions and Suicidal Risks in Chinese Social Media: Experiments and results

 \section{Experiments and results}

-\subsection{Datasets and Evaluation Metrics}
+\subsection{Datasets and evaluation metrics}

-We undertook two psychology-related classification tasks: suicide risk and cognitive distortion.
+We proposed two psychology-related classification datasets for high/low suicide risk classification and cognitive distortion multi-label classification, named ``SOS-HL-1K'' and ``SocialCD-3K''.
 The suicide risk task primarily differentiates between high and low suicide risks, while the cognitive distortion task focuses on classifications defined by Burns~\cite{burns1981feeling}.
-We sourced our data by crawling comments from the “Zoufan”\footnote{\url{https://www.weibo.com/xiaofan116?is_all=1}} blog within the Weibo social platform.
+We sourced our data by crawling comments from the ``Zoufan'' blog within the Weibo social platform.
 Subsequently, a team of qualified psychologists were enlisted to annotate the data.
-Given that this data is publicly accessible, there are no concerns related to privacy breaches.
+In our study, strict data preprocessing measures were adopted to protect users’ privacy.

-For the suicide detection data, there were 645 records with low suicide risk and 601 records with high suicide risk.
-The dataset for cognitive distortion consists of a total of 910 entries.
-The classification labels employed for this data are as follows: all-or-nothing thinking, over-generalization, mental filter, disqualifying the positive, mind reading, the fortune teller error, magnification, emotional reasoning, should statements, labeling and mislabeling, blaming oneself and blaming others.
+The suicide detection dataset is a binary classification dataset consisting of 1249 samples.
+Among these, there are 648 posts with low suicide risk and 601 posts with high suicide risk.
+The cognitive distortion dataset contains a total of 3407 posts.
+This is a multi-label classification dataset, with each sample corresponding to one or more cognitive distortion categories.
+The classification labels used for this data follow the definitions provided by Burns~\cite{burns1981feeling}.
 For both sets of data, the training set and test set are divided according to the ratio of 4:1.
-We utilize three evaluation metrics to measure the performance of different algorithms for our two tasks: precision, recall, and \(F_1\) score.
-Precision is the ratio of correctly predicted positive observations to the total predicted positives and recall (or Sensitivity) represents the ratio of correctly predicted positive observations to all the actual positives.
-These two metrics provide a comprehensive view of the algorithm's performance in terms of its positive predictions.
-The \( F_1 \) score offers a more holistic view of the model's performance, especially when the distribution of the true positive and true negative rates is uneven.
+The data distribution and specific categories of these two datasets are listed in Table~\ref{tab:Datasets}.
+We utilize three evaluation metrics to measure the performance of different algorithms for our two tasks: precision, recall, and F1-score.
+For the multi-label classification task of cognitive distortions, we report the micro-averaged F1-score.
+This method aggregates the contributions of all classes to compute the average score, thereby offering a more comprehensive view of the model's performance, particularly useful in scenarios with unbalanced distribution of class instances.